Depression in later-life is common and can be associated with age-related changes to health, cognition, and brain structure and function.

 We are especially interested in the effect of damage to white matter - the fibres that form connections between different brain regions.
 White matter is sensitive to damage caused by common age-related problems such as high blood pressure (if untreated).

-This work is in collaboration with colleagues at St. George's University of London (Dr. Thomas Barrick).
-Owen Williams is completing his PhD on this topic.
+This work was in collaboration with colleagues at St. George's University of London Dr. Thomas Barrick and Owen Williams who completed his PhD on this topic.

 A stroke is a blockage to the brain's blood supply.
 Strokes are very common and often result in ongoing disability.